RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

   - First Hand and More Remote Hearsay
     - Essentially, First Hand Hearsay is where the previous representation (containing an asserted fact) was made by the Maker in the presence of the person who gives evidence about it (Witness).
 See s62
       - There is only one degree of separation between the Maker of the representation and the Witness relating that asserted fact.
-    - If there is a greater degree of separation between the Maker of the previous representation and the person giving the evidence (Witness), that is referred to as ‘More Remote Hearsay’.
+    - If there is a greater degree of separation between the Maker of the previous representation and the person giving the evidence (Witness), that is referred to as 'More Remote Hearsay'.
     - The degree of remoteness becomes important when applying the exceptions under Part 3.2
     - Under s62, there is a requirement that it must be reasonably supposed that the Maker of the previous representation has personal knowledge of the asserted fact because of what he / she has seen, heard or otherwise perceived and makes a representation about that fact to the Witness.
 - Exceptions to Hearsay Rule